Free on Board (FOB) meaning

 1. FOB Origin:

-• Costs and Risks: The buyer pays for transportation and is responsible for any risk of loss or damage during transit.
+• Risks and Costs: The buyer pays for transportation and also bears the risk of loss or damage during its transit.

 2. FOB Destination:

-• Costs and Risks: The seller pays for transportation and bears the risk of loss or damage until the goods are delivered to the buyer.
+• Costs and Risks: The seller pays for transportation and assumes the risk of loss or damage until the goods are delivered to the buyer.

 Significance:

-4. Legal Clarity: Provides a clear framework to avoid disputes over the transfer of ownership and responsibility, reducing potential legal conflicts.
+• Legal Clarity: Besides, it gives a clear framework for disputes over the transfer of ownership and responsibility so that potential legal conflicts will be reduced.

 Understanding FOB terms is crucial for businesses to manage costs, risks, and responsibilities effectively, ensuring smooth and efficient supply chain operations.